mamannon/Picture_Classification/README.md

 You can tune the application behaviour with following constants in constants.py file:

 OBJECT_CLASSIFIER_FOLDER = the path to the folder where Picture_Classifier stores the serialized Object_finder models.

+OBJECT_CLASSIFIER_IMPERTINENT_CLASS_NAME = subcategory level name for object classifications, which are to be excluded from process.
+This name must be different than any folder name in training material.

 PICTURE_CLASSIFIER_NAME = filename to save the serialized Picture_classifier model.